 - Understand that weight alone does not equal health.

 - Increase your body satisfaction.

 - In most cases stabilise weight.

-- Overcome non-hungry eating and binge eating disorder.
+- Overcome emotional overeating, disordered eating and eating disorders.

 - View eating as flexible and enjoyable, and welcomes all food.

 - Reconnect with your appetite.
 This is called intuitive eating.